Q. What is your phone number and email address?

 A: At Happy Hound Dog Resorts we are meticulous in cleaning our kennels, and use hospital grade disinfectants to keep them spotless.
 However, in close quarters of a kennel suite or cage less area with other pet guests, a dog’s natural odor may become more noticeable.
 The dog floors and kennel areas are scrubbed daily with a floor scrubber to maintain a clean surface.

 Certain customers may also be more sensitive to pet odors after having not been with an animal for a while.
 We recommend scheduling a “go-home fresh bath” or grooming appointment for your pet before picking up.
 We have a number of great shampoos for your dog, as we offer regular grooming of dogs as well.
-All dogs that stay 5 days receive a free go-home bath.
+Dogs that use a boarding package during their stay, are eligible to receive a free go-home bath (not available during holidays).

 Q: My pets like to have toys with them.
 Can they have their favorite toys while boarding with Happy Hound Dog Resorts?